 The Grand Canyon.
 The Narrows in Zion National Park.
 Paria Canyon.
 The Needles District of Canyonlands National Park.
 These are among the best backpacking trips in the Southwest—arguably in the country.
 But you have to plan those trips and apply for a backcountry permit months in advance.
-If you haven’t done that already, you’re likely out of luck for ticking off one of them this spring.
+If you haven’t done that, your chances are slim for ticking off one of them in the next couple of months.

-But there are gorgeous hiking and backpacking trips you can still take in the Southwest this spring, even if you’re only getting around to planning a trip right now.
+There are gorgeous hiking and backpacking trips you can still take in the Southwest right now, even if you haven’t done any planning yet.
 From Utah’s five national parks to lesser-known spots in between, like the Escalante and San Rafael Swell, here are seven of the best.

 Arches National Park

 Many of the biggest and most fascinating of the more than 2,000 catalogued arches in Arches National Park can be seen on short dayhikes, making it very friendly to young families—like the Windows Section’s North and South Windows, Turret Arch, and Double Arch.

 The Devils Garden hosts the park’s largest, 306-foot-long Landscape Arch, and numerous others that can be seen without hiking far.
 But you can also explore a little deeper into Devils Garden, beyond where most dayhikers venture, to quieter corners harboring the very cool Navajo Arch and Partition Arch.

 Tip: Time your visits to extremely popular Delicate Arch for sunset, and Balanced Rock for a dark, starry night.

 See my story “No Straight Lines: Backpacking and Hiking in Canyonlands and Arches National Parks,” and all of my stories about Arches and Canyonlands national parks at The Big Outside.